 While it’s fun to work out how old your dog would be if they were human, the best thing you can do to maintain your dog’s health is to keep an eye on the visible signs of ageing.

-• Teeth will become more yellow with visible plaque and become more damaged as your dog gets older
+• Teeth may become more yellow with visible plaque and become more damaged as your dog gets older – showing the importance of canine dental care throughout your dog’s life.

 Previous article